-A Christian can refrain from sinning with his mouth by giving the Holy Spirit control.
-The guidance of the Spirit "casts down imaginations, and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ" (2 Corinthians 10:5).
+Christians can refrain from sinning with their mouths by giving the Holy Spirit control.
+The guidance of the Spirit "[casts] down imaginations, and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ" (II Corinthians 10:5).